nfisherman/nfisherman.com/content/about.md

 Under the following terms:

- - *Attribution* — You must give appropriate credit , provide a link to the license, and indicate if changes were made.
+ - *Attribution* — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
  - *NonCommercial* — You may not use the material for commercial purposes.

 <br>